 Staging over one hundred live music events each year, the Music department is unique in its combination of academic excellence and conservatoire levels of performance.

 If you are a performer, you will feel immediately at home in our exceptional environment.
 If you are a composer, you will gain from having your work performed by outstanding musicians.
 If you are a musicologist, you will be immersed in the music you are studying and will be actively engaged with its presentation and dissemination.

 And if you are an all-rounder, or have yet to decide where your true passion lies, you will have all this (and more) to choose from as your chart your own path through your degree.

 More than 100 musical events each year

-Overseen by two professional conductors, Mark Heron (RNCM) and Robert Guy (freelance conductor), these societies also offer the most comprehensive conducting programme provided by any university.
-Each year, a number of apprentice conductors receive professional mentoring as they develop a repertoire from rehearsal to concert performance.
-Students may also elect to take conducting as their principal study in their final year (normally culminating in a concert performance of one or two large symphonic or choral works).
+Overseen by our professional conductor, Robert Guy (freelance conductor), these societies also offer the most comprehensive conducting programme provided by any university.
+Students may also audition to take conducting as their principal study in their final year (normally culminating in a concert performance of one or two large symphonic or choral works).
 Many of our recent graduates are already winning the highest accolades as professional conductors.

 Outstanding instrumental and vocal teachers

 [...] my experience managing concerts for the Music Society has prepared me remarkably well for being a BBC producer.Ben Horrigan / MusB Music